Pakistan’s coronavirus cases quadruple during the holy month of Ramadan — and show no signs of slowing

 “This is a punishment from God, and we must ask his forgiveness,” said Raja Nasib Ali, a 46-year-old businessman wearing a surgical mask over a long beard dyed with henna.

-Naveed Paracha, a 35-year-old garment-shop employee, said he came to the mosque because he feels his faith is stronger than any virus.
-“Diseases come and go, but for Muslims you always have to stand in front of God,” he said.
+Naveed Paracha, a 35-year-old employee of a garment shop, said he came to the mosque because he feels his faith is stronger than any virus.
+“Diseases come and go, but for Muslims, you always have to stand in front of God,” he said.

 The Pakistani government never issued a countrywide lockdown, but by late March it had banned all international flights, and nearly all Pakistani provinces were under some form of shutdown, although most restrictions were poorly enforced.
 Restrictions began to formally ease in early May.

-This week, schools and restaurants remained closed but markets, factories, tailors, salons and most public transit across the country had reopened.
+This week, schools and restaurants remained closed but markets, factories, tailor shops, salons and most public transit across the country had reopened.

 And in markets and along commercial streets across Pakistan, the crowds are even greater than in the mosques.
 On May 11, images emerged of shoppers filling markets that stretched for blocks.
-People were packed so tightly together there was little room to move, let alone maintain distance.
+People were packed so tightly together that there was little room to move, let alone maintain distance.

 “This is terrifying,” Waseem Khawaja said of the images.
 Khawaja, the senior doctor at the main hospital in Islamabad treating coronavirus patients, said he had seen a sharp increase in the rate of new infections since Ramadan began.